-The former swimmer and fitness enthusiast Lucy Davis is now selling a 12- week plan for you to follow and reach your goal of having the perfect legs and peach.
-She is a 21-year-old woman, living in Manchester and sharing her huge passion for fitness and healthy lifestyle through her YouTube videos, Instagram, posts, and exclusive Facebook community.
+Former swimmer and fitness enthusiast Lucy Davis is now selling a 12-week plan for you to follow and reach your goal of having the perfect legs and peach.
+She lives in Manchester and she’s sharing her huge passion for fitness and healthy lifestyle through her YouTube videos, Instagram, posts, and exclusive Facebook community.
 Today, she’s keen to share with us a few of her keys to success in the highly competitive fitness world.

 Back in August 2017, you published your first e-book “12 Weeks to the Perfect Peach” on Sellfy.
-Since then it has been ordered 1465 times, resulting in $20267.86 revenue.
-What do you think are your main keys to success with this product?
+Since then, it has been ordered 1465 times, resulting in $20267.86 revenue.
+What are your main keys to success with this product?

 I think one of the biggest successes for the guide is that I make myself as approachable as possible on social media, so girls feel like they know me before purchasing the guide.
 I reply to as many messages/comments as I can.
 The fact that I can also promote the guide on multiple platforms essentially creates a snowball effect.
 And because it is a fitness guide, the transformations I display on my social media channels increase sales.

 Let’s get back to the start.
-How did you start with the fitness lifestyle and online coaching?
+How did you start your fitness lifestyle and online coaching?

 After finishing swimming, I knew straight away what I wanted to do, and had wanted to do for a while — make my break into the fitness industry and start weight lifting.